mike-source/sage/documentation/DOCUMENTATION.md

 The key thing to understand is that any components built for this block will have to work at a minimum of 320px width (100% width at iPhone 4 size), all the way up to whatever the maximum width of the layout's container is (typically 1200 - 1400px).

-**Note - 'Maximum' container width is deliberatly not discussed since it will vary depending on the site and design, wherever possible, we try to work in percentage widths.**
+**Note - 'Maximum' container width is deliberately not discussed since it will vary depending on the site and design, wherever possible, we try to work in percentage widths.**

 The 1 Col layout is unique in that it's one block will always be 100% width.
 For all of the rest, depending on the situation, the block widths will probably change at a given break point.
 Unlike something like Bootstrap, we don't use pre-defined breakpoints. **We do not use pre-defined breakpoints.**